+- Wis.
+Stat. §§ 19.81 to 19.98

-In general, the OML requires that all meetings of governmental bodies: - must be preceded by public notice; and - must be held in a place that is open and reasonably accessible to all members of the public; - except in limited situations in which a closed session is specifically authorized.
+- Generally, the open meetings law requires that all meetings of governmental bodies:

+- must be preceded by public notice;

+- must be held in a place that is open and reasonably accessible to all members of the public; - except in limited situations in which a closed session is specifically authorized.